Leadership Lessons from 2020

 Resilience is the ability to adapt and bounce back when things don’t go as planned.
 I think we can all agree that nothing in the last year has gone as planned.
 The biggest leadership lesson from the last year is that resilience is not easy and it takes work and focus.

 Resilience helps you overcome challenges, learn from mistakes, and gives you the strength to not give up in the face of adversity.
-Resilient leaders look at negative events as opportunities to learn and grow.
+Resilient and good leaders look at negative events as opportunities to learn and grow.
 They rise to the challenge.
 According to Harvard Business Review, “companies that are successfully navigating the Covid-19 pandemic and ensuing recession have often pivoted to a business model that’s conducive to short-term survival, and long-term resilience and growth.”

 When faced with setbacks, resilient leaders remain committed to moving forward and achieving goals.
 They know they can’t control outside forces but can control how they react.
 They make the conscious choice to focus on the areas in which they can make an impact.
 They focus on finding a solution.
 They don’t waste their time and energy worrying, complaining, or being frustrated.